bijlpeter83/DINOSTRAT/README.md

 # DINOSTRAT
 The database of regional organic-walled dinoflagellate cyst events.
 This is DINOSTRAT version 2.0, with data predating March 2023, updated in March 2023.

-Updates: converted all ages to the Geologic Time Scale 2020, added a series of papers (including a new dinocyst surface sediment dataset from the Antarctic continental margin), included more ways to calibrate dinocyst events to (marine isotope stages, other nannofossil zonations), improved the figures.
+Updates: All ages were converted to the Geologic Time Scale 2020, the dinoflagellate cyst events from a series of papers were added (including a new dinocyst surface sediment dataset from the Antarctic continental margin), figure look and feel are improved.

-Please cite Bijl, 2021 Earth System Science Data when using this database.
+Please cite Bijl, 2022 Earth System Science Data when using this database.

 DINOSTRAT consists of 4 data frames: